mxroute/mxdocs/LiveSite/content/directadmin/spamfilters/_index.en.md

 ### Always scroll to the bottom of the page and click "Save" after making any changes to your spam filter configuration.

+Now let's describe the functions on this page:

 ## Where to send the spam?
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/wheretosendspam.png)